 ” ‘You talk crazy any more and I’ll leave.’
 ‘Leave.
 For Christ’s sake leave.’
 She would not take her eyes from the dry wash.
 ‘All right.’
 ‘Don’t,’ he would say then.
 ‘Don’t.’
 ‘Why do you say those things.
 Why do you fight.’
 He would sit on the bed and put his head in his hands.
 ‘To find out if you’re alive.’ “

-Harsh perspective of the film industry in Hollywood.
+Harsh perspective of the film industry in Hollywood which is becoming relevant as time goes on.
 As Maria’s ignorance towards her own career fails to settle, her life begins to mimic that of the original “It” Girl, Clara Bow.
 The quick and painful death of a promising career, the slow realization, the fading to black while younger woman take the stage is inevitable, curtains closed no chance for an encore or a final bow, nouveau fame and recognition, but in the end she was not bred for it, she’s just a small town girl, she’s the same girl at thirty-six years old that left Silver Wells at eighteen hoping for a better life.
 She’s still waiting.